rozwalak/Vibe_Analysis/refinement_workflow.md

 ## Change #4
 Create comprehensive statistics of mapped reads (in bam file), similar to the analysis run by bam-filter (https://github.com/genomewalker/bam-filter).
 However, due to problems with calculating some values, I would like to re-implement this here instead of running bam-filter.

+In the current version, this analysis is partially run in the coverage rule.
+The coverage rule should be expanded and renamed to "mapping_statistics".
+However, the coverage plot and covered_positions.tsv should be generated.

 ```text
 samtools view -F 2308 Warinner2014/panmap/SRS473742.bam | \
 awk '{